c4arl0s/UITextField-ObjectiveC/README.md

 - when you select a textField, the window moves its firstResponder pointer to that text field.
 - Motion and remote controls events are sent to the first responder.
+- Most views refuse to become first responder; they do not want to steal focus from the currently selected text field or text view.